fbpx

 If you are outside the UK, you can watch the game via Motherwell TV.

-Should you be in the UK, it will be commentary only.
+Should you be in the UK, it will be live commentary only.

 Kit Watch

-We will be wearing the home kit for this match.
+We will be wearing our home kit for this match.

-Callum Slattery, Harry Paton and Barry Maguire remain missing for this match.
+Callum Slattery, Harry Paton, Ross Callachan and Sam Nicholson remain out for this game.

 Motherwell’s Fortunes